We've Been Gifted with an Uplifting, Intelligent Family Drama

 NOT RECOMMENDED FOR: Younger viewers; the language is a little harsh and while the basic story might interest them, the perspective from which it's told doesn't seem likely to appeal.

-Gifted, directed by Marc Webb, opens in theaters April 7, 2017.
+Gifted, directed by Marc Webb, opened in theaters April 7, 2017; available for home viewing July 25, 2017.
 It runs 121 minutes and stars Chris Evans, McKenna Grace, Octavia Spencer, Lindsay Duncan and Jenny Slate.
 Watch the trailer for Gifted here.

 Susan Ellingburg spends most days helping to create amazing live events and most nights at the movies, at rehearsals, or performing with vocal ensembles in the Dallas area.
 This leaves very little time for cleaning house.
 A natural-born Texan, Susan loves all things British, Sunday afternoon naps, cozy mysteries, traveling with friends, and cooking like a Food Network star (minus the camera crew).